Faith & Justice

 This group is chaired by Dr Jackie Butcher, the Bishop’s Adviser on world development who can be contacted on 0114 2621293.
 The group provides information support and advice on how parishes can engage with issues of global concern.

-The Environmental Group seeks to encourage churches and individuals across the diocese to care for the environment that God has entrusted to us.
-The group is chaired by Jo Chamberlain.
+The Environmental Group seeks to encourage churches and individuals across the diocese to care for God’s creation which he has entrusted to us.
+The group is chaired by Jo Chamberlain who can be contacted on email@example.com.

 Poverty and Inequality working Group